-Cholesterol is a waxy substance that is found in every cell of your body.
-It is either made by our bodies or we absorb it from food.
-Cholesterol is important for our bodies because we need it to make steroid hormones such as estrogen, progesterone, and Vitamin D and to repair cell membranes.
-It is also used to make bile acids in the liver which help fat absorption during digestion.
+Cholesterol is in every cell of your body.
+Your body either makes it or absorbs it from food.
+Cholesterol is vital for your body because you need it to make steroid hormones such as estrogen, progesterone, and vitamin D. It is also used to make bile acids in the liver, which help absorb fat during digestion.

 Whether or not LDL is dangerous is highly dependent on other factors.
-Our LDL will be directed toward dangerous behavior based on the extent of the inflammation and oxidative stress present in our arteries – which is dependent on other factors such as blood sugar control, stress, antioxidant status, immune system strength, detoxification capability, gut health, nutrient sufficiency, and activity level.
+Health issues related to LDL depend on the amount of inflammation and oxidative stress in your body.
+And inflammation depends on other factors such as blood sugar control, stress, antioxidant status, immune system strength, detoxification capability, gut health, nutrient sufficiency, and activity level.
 Studies show that over half the people in the hospital having had a heart attack had “optimal” LDL levels prior to the event.

-But is high LDL always a problem?
-A test called the coronary calcium score can help settle this, as can advanced lipid testing.
-Studies have shown that the coronary calcium scan is a better predictor of coronary events than cholesterol screening or other risk factor assessments.
+A test called the coronary calcium score can help determine whether high LDL is becoming a problem.
+Studies have shown that the coronary calcium scan better predicts coronary events than cholesterol screening or other risk factor assessments.

-Advanced lipid testing looks at the particle size of cholesterol.
-Smaller, dense particles more readily contribute to the development of plaques and are elevated by carbohydrate consumption (as are triglycerides).
+Advanced lipid testing can also be helpful.
+It looks at the particle size and density of cholesterol.
+Smaller, dense particles more readily contribute to the development of plaques and are increased by carbohydrate consumption (as are triglycerides).
 On the other hand, large, fluffy cholesterol particles do little to contribute to the risk of heart disease.

-These advanced tests and coronary scans aren’t without controversy and are not always covered by insurance for people without symptoms of heart disease, but they are becoming more mainstream.
+These advanced tests and coronary scans aren’t without controversy, and insurance doesn’t always cover them for people without symptoms of heart disease.
+But they are becoming more mainstream.

 HDL cholesterol does provide a protective effect against LDL because it transports the LDL out of circulation back to the liver.
 In this process, it rescues damaged LDL particles that can be plaque-causing.

-However, when HDL becomes higher than 100 it can be too much of a good thing.
-HDL can be damaged by oxidative stress and thus become part of atherosclerotic plaques.
-When this happens, tests such as hs-CRP (marker for inflammation), 8-OHDG (marker of oxidative stress) can help further clarify the picture of whether high HDL is a problem.
+However, when HDL becomes higher than 100, it can be too much of a good thing.
+Oxidative stress can damage HDL, which can thus become part of atherosclerotic plaques.
+When this happens, tests such as hs-CRP (a marker for inflammation) and 8-OHDG (a marker of oxidative stress) can help further clarify whether high HDL is a problem.

 What Cholesterol Levels Are Healthy?

 What are the target numbers for cholesterol?
-It can vary by disease state, but for an average healthy woman the goals are:
+It can vary by disease state, but for an average healthy woman, you should aim for the following:

-- LDL cholesterol less than 130 mg/dL unless you have heart disease, diabetes, or more than 2 risk factors…then it’s 100 (and possibly less than 70 mg/dL)
+- LDL cholesterol less than 130 mg/dL unless you have heart disease, diabetes, or more than two risk factors…then it’s 100 (and possibly less than 70 mg/dL)

 In addition to high LDL, atherosclerosis, or diabetes, other important risk factors for heart disease are: